exhuma/python-course-basic/slides/index.rst

    myset = {1, 2, 3, 4, 5}

-* Unsorted collection of items where each item exists only once.
+* :py:class:`set` can be used to convert any iterable to a set (dropping duplicates).
-* Like "Bags" in *Java*
+* Useful methods like :py:meth:`set.union`, :py:meth:`set.intersection`, …

 * Values must be hashable